bisiAlgoRuthM/bisiAlgoRuthM/README.md

   </a>
 </p>

 Results-driven computer scientist with strong problem-solving aptitude and keen attention to detail.
 Proficient in the end-to end data science methodology.
 General programming background with skills, specializing in data science with Python.
-I am adept at applying these principles to diverse contexts, thereby contributing to the invention of robust long-term success strategies based on the relevant stakeholders’ demands.
+I am adept at applying these principles to diverse contexts, thereby contributing to the invention of robust long-term success strategies based on relevant stakeholders’ demands.
 As a life-long learner, I am eager to take on new challenges, not only acquiring knowledge, but leveraging it to make meaningful contributions in this field.

 <h1 align="center">Technologies</h1>